ahmadibrahim/REST-DOC/reponse_http.md

 {
 "code":400,
 "status":"error",
 "message" : "The request is invalid.
-User does not existy" "details" :
+Rent no more present" "details" :
     [
         {